tanerbajrovic/tanerbajrovic.github.io/README.md

 # personal-website
-Just a blog-type website I'd like to use for jotting down my thoughts / tips during my time at the University.
+Just a website I'd like to use for jotting down my thoughts / tips during my time at the university.